Adoro/ProjectCosmosWebsite/src/tech.md

 - **Modular Tools**
   Players can create and upgrade blueprints for essential tools like scanners and miners.
 These tools play a key role in exploration and resource management, allowing players to customize their experience as they progress through the game.

-### Summary:

-*Project Cosmos* is a 2D space exploration game built in C++ with a focus on performance, scalability, and multiplayer interaction.
-With its use of Entt for entity management, ImGui for UI, and OpenGL for rendering, the game provides a smooth and efficient experience.
-The gameplay centers around exploring space, creating tools, and uncovering the mystery behind the player's true nature.
-The inclusion of networking ensures that players can enjoy the game together, making *Project Cosmos* a dynamic and engaging experience.

-This summary was totally not written by ChatGPT (narrator: it was), but reviewed and approved.